The Bradgile Guide Beta Edition

 Empiricism

 Agile and Lean are founded on empirical process control, or empiricism.
 Empiricism is the theory that the only knowledge humans can possess is based on experience, with an emphasis on evidence.
 It is a fundamental part of the scientific method, the core building block of all natural sciences.
-The scientific method is a process of validating all hypotheses by observation, and is represented as the Deming Cycle (PDCA) in Lean.
+The scientific method is a process of validating all hypotheses by observation, and is represented as the Plan-Do-Study-Act (PDSA) cycle (often referred to as Plan-Do-Check-Act (PDCA) in Lean).
 This means that, although a person may come with professional experience and knowledge, empiricists understand that every company, product, and situation is unique, and therefore will not be satisfied until results can be verified.
 Through empiricism, agilists know that the most effective way to validate, learn, and innovate is through experimentation with proper attention to the process.

 The Three Ways